decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 ---------
 * Please let me know if the docs do not work properly.
 * Please see the official docs for more advanced settings.
+* I do not offer formal support.
+I will help in certain circumstances.

 References:
 -----------